directdemocracy-vote/www/white_paper.md

 #### Citizen

 Becoming a citizen means publishing some information about oneself: name, picture and GPS home location.
-This information is immediately made public through the publisher services.
+This information is immediately made public through the notary services.
 No other information is asked to the user in the registration process.
 Anyone can register on *directdemocracy.vote* to publish their own citizen publication, e.g., citizen card.
 However, this is not sufficient to take part in a referendum, so that their vote is taken into account.
-Citizen publications must be endorsed by the trustee of the referendum so that the corresponding citizen can vote.
+Citizen publications must be endorsed by the judge of the referendum so that the corresponding citizen can vote.
-To get endorsed by the trustee, a citizen should acquire a sufficiently high reputation from that trustee.
+To get endorsed by the judge, a citizen should acquire a sufficiently high reputation from that judge.
 To increase their reputation, a citizen should ask other citizens to endorse them.
-Alternatively, they may also ask some trustees to endorse them.
+Alternatively, they may also ask some judges to endorse them.
-Trustees compute the reputation of a citizen based on endorsements by citizens and by other trustees.
+Judges compute the reputation of a citizen based on endorsements by citizens and by other judges.
-If a citizen has a large number of endorsements from citizens and/or trustees with a good reputation, their reputation will increase and they will get endorsed by more and more trustees.
+If a citizen has a large number of endorsements from citizens and/or judges with a good reputation, their reputation will increase and they will get endorsed by more and more judges.

 A [citizen](https://directdemocracy.vote/json-schema/0.0.2/citizen.schema.json) publication contains the name, picture and GPS home location of a citizen.
 It is signed by the citizen themself.